 Led by Burcu Kulahcioglu Ozkan

-The goal of this research line is to build program analysis, testing, and debugging methods for concurrent programs and distributed systems.
-Our research interests span different kinds of concurrent programs, e.g., multi-threaded programs, asynchronous, event-driven, and distributed systems.
+This research line aims to build program analysis, testing, and debugging methods for concurrent programs and distributed systems.
+Our research interests span a broad spectrum of concurrent programs: multi-threaded, asynchronous, event-driven, and distributed systems.

 We aim to build software analysis and testing methods for including (but not limited to):

 - Decentralized consensus systems and blockchains

 - Distributed systems with weak consistency and weak isolation

 - Distributed systems with microservice architecture

 “Distinguished paper award” for our paper “Randomized Testing of Byzantine Fault Tolerant Algorithms” at OOPSLA’23.

 “Stellar Academic Research Grant” for the research proposal “Feedback-guided fault-injection testing of blockchain systems” from the Stellar Development Foundation.